Watch: UAE sees frost, ice crystals as temperature drops to chilly 2.2°C on Jebel Jais

-Dubai, Abu Dhabi and 3 other emirates witnessed light to moderate rain this morning
+An exclusive video shared by the weather authority shows ice pellets floating down a water stream

-Frost formed on the peak of Jebel Jais in Ras Al Khaimah on Friday, as per the National Centre of Meteorology (NCM).
+The UAE on Friday recorded its coldest day so far this winter — and much to residents' delight, frost and ice crystals were spotted on the country's highest mountain.

-An exclusive video shared by the weather authority shows ice crystals floating down a water stream in Jebel Jais which is the highest peak in the country.
-The mountain recorded a chilly 2.2°C at 6.45am.
+Temperatures dropped to a freezing 2.2°C at 6.45am on Jebel Jais in Ras Al Khaimah, the National Centre of Meteorology (NCM).

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.